Representation Recycling for Streaming Video Analysis: Background

-{Weight-tied networks are models where some or all layers share the same weights~\cite{bai2018trellis,dehghani2018universal}.
+~ Weight-tied networks are models where some or all layers share the same weights~\cite{bai2018trellis,dehghani2018universal}.
 A DEQ is essentially a weight-tied network with only one shallow block.
-DEQ leverages the fact that continuously applying the same layer to its output tends to guide the output to an equilibrium point, \ie a fixed-point.
-Let $\mathbf{x}$ represent the model’s input, $\mathbf{z}^{*}$ the equilibrium point and $f_\theta$ the applied shallow block, then a DEQ can be described as }
+DEQ leverages the fact that continuously applying the same layer to its output tends to guide the output to an equilibrium point, i.e. a fixed point.
+Let $\mathbf{x}$ represent the model's input, $\mathbf{z}^{*}$ the equilibrium point, $f_\theta$ the applied shallow block, and the superscript $[i]$ each iteration, then an explicit weight-tied network can be described as

-Since the {\em depth} of processing is obtained through repeatedly applying the same layer(s), these models are also called {\em implicit deep models}.
-DEQ’s fundamental difference from a standard weight-tied model is that the fixed-point is found by root finding algorithms in both forward and backward passes as in Eq. \ref{eq:root_find}:
+Each iteration in Eq.~\eqref{eq:fixed_point_iteration} is an unrolling of the model, akin to recurrent neural networks (RNNs), and this scheme is called the fixed point iteration.
+DEQ's fundamental difference from a standard weight-tied model is that the model is represented by an implicit equation, and the fixed point is found by employing root-finding algorithms in both forward and backward passes, by rewriting Eq.~\eqref{eq:fixed_point_iteration} as follows:

+Using Eq.~\eqref{eq:root_find}, the gradients for a given loss $\ell$ can be computed directly only by using the final output \cite{bai2019deq}: